FreecraftCore/FreecraftCore.Serializer/README.md

   }
 }

-public class MyCustomType //non wiremessages don't need to be marked (for now) {
+public class MyCustomType //non wiremessages don't need to be marked but if you want to use polymorphic serialization you should mark
+{
   [WireMember(1)]
   public int data;